 Other Ways to Fall Asleep After Drinking Coffee

-- Use essential oils — Some research has been done on essential oils and their efficacy in helping you sleep.
-Lavender is the most common essential oil and studies have shown that it can, indeed, improve your quality of sleep.
+- Use essential oils: Some research has been done on essential oils and their efficacy in helping you sleep.
+Lavender is the most common essential oil, and studies have shown that it can, indeed, improve your quality of sleep.
 An effective way of using it is in a diffuser in your room.
 Other popular essential oils for sleep are chamomile and frankincense.
+Experts at the Mayo Clinic even recommend mandarin essential oil.

-- Don’t eat too close to bedtime — When you eat, your digestive system has to work to digest the food.
-If you eat too close to bedtime, your muscles are all working hard to keep that food moving, which makes it harder for your body to relax and sleep.
+- Don’t eat too close to bedtime: When you eat, your digestive system has to work to digest the food.
+If you eat too close to bedtime, your muscles are all working hard to keep that food moving, making it harder for your body to relax and sleep.
 Instead, eat earlier in the day so that your digestive system doesn’t have to be so active.